EricDarve/me343-cme216-winter-2021/Homework/HW6/ADCME_setup.md

 [Video with step-by-step instructions](https://stanford-pilot.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=027f5390-6cad-4190-ab91-abb70055cb3c)

-Due to an incompatibility issue with Julia 1.4 and TensorFlow 1.x, please download and install Julia 1.3 from the [official website](https://julialang.org/downloads/oldreleases/#v131_dec_30_2019).
+Due to an incompatibility issue with Julia 1.4 and TensorFlow 1.x, please download and install Julia 1.3 or 1.5 from the [official website](https://julialang.org/downloads/oldreleases/#v131_dec_30_2019).

-After installation, Julia-1.3 will appear in your `Application` folder.
+After installation, Julia-1.3 or Julia-1.5 will appear in your `Application` folder.
 Open the Julia application and you will see the Julia prompt

 ```julia
 julia> Sys.BINDIR